This document describes how to configure a Unity project for the GME APIs for Unity.

 $ xattr -d com.apple.quarantine gmesdk.bundle

 This operation is risky.
-You are recommended to use a lower version of macOS for access.
+It is recommended to use a lower version of macOS for access.